annaraquelb/Stocks-Analysis/README.md

 # Stocks-Analysis

 Stock Analysis Tool is a fun and easy-to-use application that can help users describe and predict stock prices by inserting a unique ticker symbol.
 The application is built in Python 3 and uses text-based interface (Command Line Interface) to allow users to interact with the application.
-To successfully operate the tool, users should not only install Python 3 but they should also import packages such as Tkinter, yFinance and others .
-The entire set of packages and functionalities will be explored in the next sections.
+To successfully operate the tool, users should not only install Python 3 but they should also import packages.

- Packages and Software to pip-install. yFinance - This package is used to extract stock data from Yahoo Finance.
+ Packages and Software to pip-install.

+yFinance - This package is used to extract stock data from Yahoo Finance.
 Pandas - software library for data manipulation and analysis Numpy - software library used for working with numerical data